|

 12. “I love you because” notebook

 The “I love you because” notebook is a great way to document your first year together.
 (Or any year together for that matter).
 Find a pretty notebook and a couple of pens, then place it in a central spot where you both can access it.
-Each day, you both write in it completing the sentence “I love you because…” When times get hard (like they eventually do) this notebook will serve as a reminder of all the reasons you love each other.
+Each day, you both write in it completing the sentence “I love you because…” When times get hard (like they eventually do) this notebook will not only make married life easier but also serve as a reminder of all the reasons you love each other.

 Sunflower Farm‘s Styled Shoot